 On March 1, 2023, the Board of Directors approved change in control agreements for Registrant's executive officers, which provide benefits in the event of a change in control if the executive's employment is terminated (other than for cause, disability or death) or the executive terminates employment for good reason, in each case, following a change in control event.
 The amount of the benefits are equal to 2.99 or 2.0 times (i) the executive's base salary at the highest rate in effect during the preceding three years immediately preceding the termination of employment, plus (ii) any payments to be made to an executive under a cash performance incentive plan with respect to the year of employment and assuming the performance targets are achieved at target.
-In addition, the executive is entitled to vacation pay as provided by California law and so long as the executive has not breached his or her one-year non-competition and non-solicitation agreements, accrued benefits that would have been payable under either the pension plan or defined contribution plan in which the executive is a participant and the supplemental retirement plan if the executive is credited with an additional three years for the Chief Executive Officer and Chief Financial Officer).
+In addition, the executive is entitled to vacation pay as provided by California law and so long as the executive has not breached his or her one-year non-competition and non-solicitation agreements, accrued benefits that would have been payable under either the pension plan or defined contribution plan in which the executive is a participant and the supplemental retirement plan if the executive is credited with an additional three years of service.
+Each executive is also entitled to two years of coverage under Registrant's health and welfare plans (three years for the Chief Executive Officer and Chief Financial Officer).
 No tax gross ups will be paid under the terms of the agreement.